King Menes “Narmer” Facts

 The palette also shows the clothes and the writing related to that period, that’s why this palette is considered to be one of the greatest ancient Egyptian treasures that depict a true transformation in the state of Egypt and the high quality of the workmanship.
 Its original function was a ritual object dedicated to a god.
 It was discovered among other ritual objects that were used for burial ceremonial in a controlled excavation and there are a number of formal and iconographic characteristics appearing on the Narmer palette that remain conventional in Egyptian two-dimensional art for the following three millennia and that’s why the palette of Narmer is an unconventional historical monument.

 Upper and Lower Egypt Unite & Written Record

-This magnificent palette of King Narmer displayed now in the Egyptian Museum in Cairo, which you can witness during your Egypt tours packages.
+This magnificent palette of King Narmer displayed now in the Egyptian Museum in Cairo.
 The palette was discovered by the British archaeologists Quibell and Green in the Temple of Horus at Nekhen in 1897-1898 CE.
 Nekhen was the early capital of the first Dynasty of Egypt.

 The Tomb of King Menes

 King Menes tomb is located in a place near Abydos in Upper Egypt next to the tombs of Ka.
 It has two joined chambers lined in mud brick.
 There are many inscriptions on wood and bone, seal impressions, as well as dozens of flint arrowheads.
 Most of the kings of Ancient Egypt buried in Umm el-Qa’ab had funerary enclosures in Abydos’ northern cemetery.